mayank-crypto/Datacamp-Git_hub_Scala-project/README.md

 # Datacamp-Git_hub_Scala-project
-This Project Consists of Git Hub Hostory of Scala Language
+This Project Consists of Git Hub History of Scala Language